BAND: JOHNATHAN PUSHKAR

 Junior's Farm cover by Johnathan Pushkar

-The Compositions version of Junior's Farm is competent.
-In fact, one advantage of a cover song is that it introduces folks to great music they may not have heard before.
-I know that Weezer's Teal album introduced a bunch of young folks to Toto's hit song Africa.
-Still, I didn't think Weezer brought anything new to any of the cover songs they recorded on their Teal album.
+One advantage of covering songs is that it introduces folks to great music they may not have heard before, so maybe it'll do that.
+I know that Weezer's Teal album introduced a bunch of young folks to Toto's hit song "Africa."
+Many younger kids only know classic hit songs because they've been covered.
+I hope that they're intelligent enough to seek out the original version and learn that artist's entire catalog.
+However, I didn't think Weezer brought anything new to any of the cover songs they recorded on their Teal album.
 (See, I'm even critical of the great Weezer!)

 It feels like a collection of alternate songs left off of Straighten Up.
 It's an album that could've been titled Straighten Up: The demos and B-Sides.

-Track #1: Any Second Now, the most Power Pop of the songs feels like part 2 after the intermission.
+Track #1: Any Second Now, the most Power Pop of the songs feels like part 2 after the intermission of music theater.
 Quite a few songs on Compositions felt like they belonged on a musical.

 ANY SECOND NOW (Official Video)